atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/query-refund-status.md

            Ending time of rule application.
 Positive numbers represent XXX minutes before departure.
 Negative numbers represent XXX minutes after departure.
       *   **refundStatus **<mark style="color:blue;">**string**</mark>**  **<mark style="color:green;">**Required**</mark>

            The present status of the refund.

            The options are:

            0: Submitted (The customer has submitted to Atlas)

            1: Airline processing (Submitted to airline by Atlas)

+           2: Airline Refunding (Airline has confirmed the refund and the refund is being processed)

-          2: Refunded
+           3: Refunded

-          3: Rejected
+           4: Rejected

+          5: Fulfillment Done
       *   **cancelReason **<mark style="color:blue;">**string**</mark>**  **<mark style="color:green;">**Required**</mark>

       The different reasons why the refund can be rejected are: